astropy/astropy-APEs/APE13.rst

 `Spectrum1D` to provide a starting point for such efforts, which will then develop as they are called for by the community.

-The development outlined in this APE will consist of three packages:
+The development outlined in this APE will consist of two packages:

 * `specutils <https://github.com/astropy/specutils)>`_.
 This will provide the basic interface classes (including the `Spectrum1D` object), as well as